Manzarek–Krieger: Recordings

+Krieger said in a Billboard interview that he and Manzarek "talked about" recording some new music and even have songs they began when Astbury was working with them.
+"We do have some songs that we've worked up.
+We're just waiting for the right time, but we'll definitely be doing that."
+He and Manzarek were also looking ahead towards a full-scale world tour to celebrate the Doors' 50th anniversary in 2016, however, Manzarek's death in 2013 ended these plans.

 The band did not release any official albums but occasionally offered CDs of their live shows for purchase after the shows through the DiscLive service.
 They released a live concert DVD in 2003 titled LA Woman Live as The Doors of the 21st Century.
 The DVD captured one night of their tour of The Doors' L.A.
 Woman studio album which The original Doors never undertook due to the death of their original lead singer Jim Morrison.
 Additionally, Ian Astbury recorded the Doors song "Touch Me" in the studio with all three of the surviving Doors members for the Stoned Immaculate: The Music of the Doors tribute CD in 2000.
 This track remains the closest thing to an official studio track from the reformed group to date.
 The Doors song "Wild Child" was also recorded by Astbury for the album with his band the Cult, along with Ray Manzarek.
 There have not been any other studio tracks recorded with any of the other lead singers since Astbury's departure.

 The group played several new songs during their live shows that were intended for their unrecorded album, including "Cops Talk", "Forever", "Eagle in a Whirlwind", and "American Express".
-The songs for the album were written by Astbury, Michael McClure, Jim Carroll, John Doe, Henry Rollins and others, and was intended to be recorded in 2003-2004.
+The songs for the album were written by Astbury, Michael McClure, Jim Carroll, John Doe, Henry Rollins and others, and was intended to be recorded in 2003–2004.